 Required Core (6 credit hours)

-GCU 585 Geographic Research Design and Proposal Writing (3)
+GCU 585 Geographic Research Design & Proposal Writing (3) or GCU 596 Geographic Research Methods (3)

 Additional Curriculum Information

-Students take the other requirement seminar course twice.
-Once in each of the first two semesters of the program for one credit hour each.
-Other coursework may be used with approval of the academic unit
+The other requirement course, S: Geography Colloquium, is taken twice, once in each of the first two semesters of the program, for one credit hour each time.
+Other courses may be used with approval of academic unit.
+For the methods and statistics course requirement, students should consult with the academic unit for eligible courses.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.